pratiknag/pytorch-convlstm/README.md

 ## 📝 Citation / Reference

 **Spatio-temporal DeepKriging (STDK)** model is used to generate the simulated datasets .
 A small simulated dataset is included for demonstration.
-For scientific use, please cite the corresponding paper [*(Space-Time.DeepKriging)*.](https://www.sciencedirect.com/science/article/abs/pii/S2211675323000489)
+For citation check [*(Space-Time.DeepKriging)*.](https://www.sciencedirect.com/science/article/abs/pii/S2211675323000489)

 ---